Shreyp087/RaWi_With_Documentation/README.md

 ```bash
 pip install -r requirements.txt
 ```

+---

+## 4. Set Up MySQL Database & SECRET KEY
+1. Install MySQL if it is not already installed. mysql  Ver 9.0.1

 - `pkg-config` must be installed on your system.
   - On Debian/Ubuntu: `sudo apt-get install pkg-config`
   - On macOS: `brew install pkg-config`
   - On Fedora: `sudo dnf install pkg-config`
----

-## 4. Set Up MySQL Database & SECRET KEY
-1. Install MySQL if it is not already installed.
-2. Create a database named `gui2r`:
+3. Create a database named `gui2r`:
    ```sql
    CREATE DATABASE gui2r;
    ```
-3. Update the database credentials in `settings.py` in webapp/gui2rapp/settings.py:
+4. Update the database credentials in `settings.py` in webapp/gui2rapp/settings.py:
    - Set the appropriate database configurations.
    - Change `DEBUG = TRUE`.

-4. Run the SECRET_KEY.py and paste the output of it into the SECRET_KEY="" in the webapp/gui2rapp/settings.py
+5. Run the SECRET_KEY.py and paste the output of it into the SECRET_KEY="" in the webapp/gui2rapp/settings.py

 ---